Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 # How I Validate the Forecast: Backtesting with One Train-Test Split

 In my previous article, I showed how to build a sales forecast using Prophet.
 At first glance, it can feel like the hard part is done once the model generates a forecast.
 After all, we have historical data, we train a model, and it produces predictions for the future.

 But there is an important question that comes before we use those predictions to make decisions:

-**Can we trust them?**
+Can we trust them?

 A forecast is ultimately an estimate of future demand.
-The numbers may look reasonable, but without evaluating the model's performance, we have no way of knowing whether those predictions are actually useful.
+The numbers may look reasonable, but without evaluating the model’s performance, we have no way of knowing whether those predictions are actually useful.

 A sophisticated model can still produce poor forecasts, and relying on inaccurate forecasts can lead to costly business decisions.
+This is especially important in demand planning, where forecast errors can affect inventory levels, purchasing decisions, service levels, and working capital.